Washi tape DIY projects are fun and easy to make, so we've rounded up 100 creative uses for this tape for your own crafts!

 Glam up an ordinary tea light by wrapping some of the tape around its base.
 Make this project from Alexismel TV easier by finding a tape that has the same width size as your tea light.

 28. Washi Tape Keyboard

 This DIY project is perfect for those who already know their keyboard by heart.
 Simply stick on squares of the tape to the keys and soon, you’ll have an eclectic gadget full of personality.

 29. Flower Pot

 A rim of washi tape on a flower pot makes for a super chic succulent.
-I can definitely see this being displayed in an office or a bedside table.
+We can definitely see this being displayed in an office or a bedside table.

 30. Feather Washi and Paper Earrings

 Who knew you could make earrings out of washi tape?
-By the way, don’t forget to sandwich the wire hook in between the two strips of washi tape.
-Doing so lets you attach the feather piece to the jump ring.
+By the way, don’t forget to sandwich the wire hook in between the two strips of the tape so you can attach the feather piece to the jump ring.